Ralf-A/Tuum-Banking-App/README.md

 - Breaking down application to smaller pieces, using distributed systems to run a part of a program each on a different machine
 - More monitoring and testing
 - Otherwise application structure is quite expandable and current packages can be used quite easily to scale the application
+- Some little changes such as using UUID and creating more queries to repositories could also be useful for expansion.
  -----

 # API Documentation